neythonstreitz/encor-problem-sets/Solutions/OSPF/ospf-solution.md

 - [x] Verify the gateway of last resort is succesfully being advertised.

 > We can examine the active OSPF interfaces using the ```show ip ospf interface brief``` command.
-> *The following table assumes you restarted the OSPF process in the previous step.*
+> *The following show commands assume you restarted the OSPF process prior to viewing.*
 >```
 > Interface    PID   Area            IP Address/Mask    Cost  State Nbrs F/C
-> Lo0          100   0               192.168.200.225/27 1     LOOP  0/0
+> Lo0          100   0               192.168.200.225/27 1     P2P  0/0
 > Gi0/2        100   0               172.16.1.1/30      1     DR    1/1
 > Gi0/1        100   0               172.16.0.1/30      1     DR    1/1
 >```
 > As we can see, all three interfaces are succesfully enabled with OSPF.
 > R2 serves as the DR for two of its segments.
-> Note that we are only using the Loopback interface to simulate an external network, so don't pay to much mind to the LOOP state.
+> Because we set the Loopback interface as a part of an OSPF P2P network, no DR/BDR election takes place.
+> We can see this indicated by the P2P state.
 >
 > Moving on to the neighbor adjacencies via ```show ip ospf neighbor``` we have,
 >```